grasyPatel/FunProjects/README.md

    - A memory-based game where players replicate patterns shown by the system.
 2. **2048 Game**
    - A tile-merging puzzle game where players slide tiles to combine them and reach the 2048 tile.
+3. **Stone-Paper-Scissors**
+   - A fun and interactive game where players test their luck and strategy by choosing one of three options: Stone, Paper, or Scissors.

 ## Getting Started